St Petersburg concerts include an exciting mix of top-notch Russian performances and musicians that everyone gotta see.

 "Caters For All Age Groups"

 The monolithic Oktyabrsky Grand Concert Hall was built in 1967 and has a nostalgic feel of Soviet governmental might.
-It was opened for the 50th anniversary of the October revolution, hence its name, and underwent renovation in 2009.
+It was opened for the 50th anniversary of the Bolshevik revolution in 1917, hence its name, and underwent renovation in 2009.
 The building’s façade features a huge stained-glass window which relieves the stark geometrical silhouette.
-The concert hall hosts a variety of actors, rock musicians and dance and ballet collectives.
-Famous yesteryear stars like Elton John, Dave Brubeck, Cliff Richard, Gina Lollobrigida, Duke Ellington and other more modern names have performed here.
-Definitely worth visiting!
+The concert hall hosts a variety of actors, rock musicians, and dance and ballet collectives.
+Famous yesteryear stars like Elton John, Dave Brubeck, Cliff Richard, Gina Lollobrigida, Duke Ellington, and other more modern names have performed here.

 Address: Dvortsovaya Emb., 26 | St Petersburg 191167, Russia | Phone: +7 (981) 131-68